American Conference (NCAA): Bowl games

 Following the 2013 season, the BCS era came to a close and was replaced by the College Football Playoff.
-Four teams play in two semifinal games, with the winners advancing to the College Football Playoff National Championship.
-Six bowl games — the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, and Peach Bowl — will rotate as hosts for the semifinal games, and host major bowls when they do not host semifinal games (access bowls).
+Originally, four teams played in two semifinal games, with the winners advancing to the College Football Playoff National Championship.
+Six bowl games known as the New Year's Six — the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, and Peach Bowl — rotated as hosts for the semifinal games, and hosted major bowls when they did not host semifinal games (access bowls).

+Starting in 2024, the CFP expanded to 12 teams.
+In 2024, the four highest-ranked conference champions, as determined by the CFP selection committee, received first-round byes.
+This changed in 2025, with the four highest-ranked teams receiving byes regardless of conference affiliation or championship status.
+Throughout the 12-team era, the remaining eight teams have played first-round matches at the home fields of the higher seeds.
+The New Year's Six bowls rotate as hosts of the quarterfinals and semifinals, except for the Rose Bowl, which keeps its historic New Year's Day scheduling and thus always hosts a quarterfinal.

 With the birth of the College Football Playoff, the American lost its automatic qualifying status for one of the major bowls.
-Instead, one automatic qualifying spot is reserved for the highest ranked team from the "Group of Five" conferences – the American, Conference USA, the Mid-American Conference, Mountain West Conference, and Sun Belt Conference.
+In the current format, one automatic qualifying spot is reserved for the highest-ranked team from the "Group of Six" (G6) conferences – the American, Conference USA, the Mid-American Conference, Mountain West Conference, Pac-12 Conference, and Sun Belt Conference.
+In 2024 and 2025, this spot went to the highest-ranked conference champion among this group; starting in 2026, it goes to the highest-ranked G6 team even if it did not win a conference championship.

 Although the pick order usually corresponds to the conference standings, the bowls are not required to make their choices strictly according to the won-lost records; many factors influence bowl selections, especially the likely turnout of the team's fans.
 Picks are made after any applicable College Football Playoff selections.
 If a team is selected for one of the access bowls or playoff, the bowl with the No. 2 pick will have the first pick of the remaining teams in the conference.